-The main objective of this engineering degree is to produce graduates with a broad and balanced set of skills and attributes required for the design and manufacture of innovative technical products.
-It is a variant of the Mechanical Engineering degree, which after the first year, focuses on design process methodology, materials manufacturing and analysis.
+The main objective of this engineering degree is to produce graduates with a broad and balanced set of skills and attributes required for the design and manufacture of innovative, optimised and sustainable technical products for the 21st century.
+This course develops the technical, personal, interpersonal and professional skills necessary to do that.
+It is a variant of the Mechanical Engineering degree, which focuses on design process methodology, materials, manufacturing and analysis.

 We put emphasis on hands-on, project-based learning, and invest heavily in our state-of-the-art facilities and flexible project spaces to support this activity.

 Both the BEng and MEng degrees are accredited by the Institution of Mechanical Engineers (IMechE).

 The School has strong links with both local and international engineering employers and has longstanding relationships with companies such as Spirit AeroSystems, Leckey, Munster Simms Engineering, Sensata, HeartSine (Stryker), Caterpillar, Jaguar Land Rover, Lotus, and Rolls Royce.